pjtunstall/thanatarchia/README.md

 "House against house, town against town; if you see a man, knock him down." - From the rules of the Haxey Hood game, a traditional football precursor from Linconlnshire, England.

 The year is 499.
-In the West, the Roman Empire is a patchwork of barbarian successor states.
-In the East, it lives on as Byzantium, still a force to be reckoned with.
+In the west, the Roman Empire is a patchwork of barbarian successor states.
+In the east, it lives on as Byzantium, still a force to be reckoned with.
 Who will survive?
 Who will triumph?
 What even is triumph anyway?

 ## Play Online